It’s incredibly challenging to keep squirrels away from bird feeders!

 For example, I used to own the Squirrel Stopper Pole, and not one single critter EVER got past the attached spring-loaded baffle.
 (Because of the high number of feeders I was using, I have since built a more heavy-duty bird feeder pole. 🙂 )

 A squirrel baffle is merely a contraption that prevents squirrels (and other small mammals) from climbing up your bird feeder pole.
 Check out the spring-loaded baffle on the Squirrel Stopper pole below:

-Not only is this pole great at preventing squirrels from climbing up, but it holds up to 8 bird feeders and looks “classy” in my backyard.
+Not only is this pole great at preventing squirrels from climbing up, but it holds up to eight bird feeders and looks “classy” in any backyard.

 If you like your current bird feeder pole and want to keep it, but it wasn’t designed to stop squirrels, I have great news!
 Squirrel baffles can be purchased separately (or made) and attached to your existing pole.